Updated: Nov 3

 It’s still deeply ingrained in us and in our culture that women suffer alone in silence.
 It was Freud himself back in 1890 who discovered how common domestic and sexual violence against women truly is.
 Not even he could handle the truth, negating much progress he’d made in the beginning of his studies.

 Trauma used to be defined as what happens when humans experience unusual traumatic stimuli.
 What we now know, is that violence and sexual trauma against women is not uncommon.
-It’s all too common, and the perpetrators of that violence - MEN - are not spoken of.
-MEN ABUSE WOMEN at astounding rates.
-SOCIETY SHAMES WOMEN INTO SILENCE.
+It’s all too common, and the perpetrators of that violence are not spoken of.
+While men abuse women at astounding rates, society shames women into silence.